 While the type of products you sell often dictates your shipping approach, there are five common shipping methodologies:

 - Weight-based shipping.
-Assigning shipping cost based on weight is useful for businesses that sell large or heavy items.
+Assigning shipping costs based on weight and dimensional weight is useful for businesses that sell large or heavy items.
 You may see weight-based calculators for companies that sell furniture, boats, cars, or similar products.
 Many subscription boxes are shipped this way.
 These include a meat subscription box, baking subscription box, produce subscription box, coffee bag subscription boxes, and similar subscription box ideas.

 - Price- or size-based shipping.
 The more a customer orders, the more space a carrier needs to reserve, which leads to higher cost.
 This is one of the reasons companies may impose size- or price-based shipping.
 Read how to measure a box for shipping so you can keep your expenses low.